Do we really still need to use Folder Redirection? Let’s do a deep-dive into it and find out.

 Now, there is a current proclivity for the usage of mounted VHDs for dealing with various problems within EUC enviroments, which, unless you’ve been living under a rock for the last few years, you may well have noticed.
 VHD mounts bring a plethora of advantages, in that they are, essentially, a single file mounted across the network (despite being able to contain lots of files), which allow more efficient reads and writes.
 They also can then be centrally managed.
 So they may well lend themselves pretty handily towards a new kind of Folder Redirection, perchance?

 At time of writing, most of the VHD mounting tools out there either mount the entire profile from the %USERPROFILE% root, or just specific large files, such as OST files.
 Probably the best-known is FSLogix (which coincidentally has just been acquired by Microsoft, so it’s clear that the approach is valid), although Ivanti, LiquidWare and Citrix also have functionality in this area.
-Now, there currently isn’t a vendor out there that allows you to redirect a single, specific folder to VHD which we want to do for this demonstration (although you could maybe mount it using PowerShell, but there are a lot of problems with elevation around this, so we’ve elected to simply hack our way around this instead).
+Now, there currently isn’t a vendor out there that allows you to redirect a single, specific folder to VHD which we want to do for this demonstration (although you could maybe mount it using PowerShell, but there are a lot of problems with elevation around this, so we’ve elected to simply hack our way around this instead) – update, Citrix now have the Profile Container setting in UPM which can do precisely this, although on a single-session basis only.
 FSLogix have a feature called Office365 Containers which simply redirects the Outlook OST file to a VHD on the network.
 But what you can do is specify a path to the OST file via Registry or GPO – and change this to %USERPROFILE%\Desktop, so now your previously-redirected folder is now mounted to a VHD file.
 Crafty!